Flag of Mexico: History

 Flag of Mexico flying on outdoor flagpole.

 Flag waving over the Consulate-General of Mexico in Houston.

 The second national flag was adopted after the establishment of the first federal republic in 1823.
 The new flag was chosen for the republic in April of that year, the only difference being the appearance of the central emblem.
 The crown was removed from the eagle's head, and a serpent was placed in the eagle's right talon.
 Another addition to the flag is a branch of oak and laurel branches, a tradition that was carried over to the current flag.
 This flag was discontinued in 1864 upon the dissolution of the first federal republic.

 The third national flag was that of the Second Mexican Empire.
-Once again, the national flag used the green, white, and red tricolor pattern with the white stripe charged with the national arms.
+Once again, the national flag used the green, white, and red tricolour pattern with the white stripe charged with the national arms.
 However, the ratio of the flag was changed from 4:7 to 1:2 and four eagles, which had crowns above their heads, were placed at each corner of the flag.
-The design, which was ordered by the Emperor Maximilian, gave the arms a look similar to the French Imperial arms, but he decided to add a bit of "Mexican flavor" to the flag.
+The design, which was ordered by the Emperor Maximilian, gave the arms a look similar to the French Imperial arms, but he decided to add a bit of "Mexican flavour" to the flag.
 The coat of arms was described in a decree issued in November 1865 as: